this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

 lost_circulation_mud_weight_at_tvd(volume_added_value, volume_added_units, riser_dia_value, riser_dia_units, dp_od_value, dp_id_value, dp_units, mud_value, mud_units, liquid_value, liquid_units, depth_value, depth_units)

+.. list-table:: Function Inputs
+   :widths: 30 70
+   :header-rows: 1

+   * - Input Name
+     - Input Description
+   * - volume_added_value
-   #. volume_added_value : volume of fluid added value (Integer or Float)
+     - volume of fluid added value (Integer or Float)
+   * - volume_added_units
-   #. volume_added_units : volume of fluid added units (String)
+     - volume of fluid added units (String)
+   * - riser_dia_value
-   #. riser_dia_value : riser diameter value (Integer or Float)
+     - riser diameter value (Integer or Float)
+   * - riser_dia_units
-   #. riser_dia_units : riser diameter units (String)
+     - riser diameter units (String)
+   * - dp_od_value
-   #. dp_od_value : drillpipe outer diameter value (Integer or Float)
+     - drillpipe outer diameter value (Integer or Float)
+   * - dp_id_value
-   #. dp_id_value : drillpipe inner diameter value (Integer or Float)
+     - drillpipe inner diameter value (Integer or Float)
+   * - dp_units
-   #. dp_units : drillpipe diameter units (String)
+     - drillpipe diameter units (String)
+   * - mud_value
-   #. mud_value : mud weight values (Integer or Float)
+     - mud weight values (Integer or Float)
+   * - mud_units
-   #. mud_units : mud weight units (String)
+     - mud weight units (String)
+   * - liquid_value
-   #. liquid_value : liquid added weight value (Integer or Float)
+     - liquid added weight value (Integer or Float)
+   * - liquid_units
-   #. liquid_units : liquid added weight units (String)
+     - liquid added weight units (String)
+   * - depth_value
-   #. depth_value : total vertical depth value (Integer or Float)
+     - total vertical depth value (Integer or Float)
+   * - depth_units
-   #. depth_units : total vertical depth units (String)
+     - total vertical depth units (String)

 This function calculates data related to lost circulation including annulus filed, reduction in bottom hole pressure, and equivelant mud weight at TVD.
 The function takes in seven value inputs(Integers or Floats) and six units input(String).
 To see the range of volume units that can be input into the function see the Volume units section under General Conversions.
 To see the range of riser diameter, drillpipe diamenter and depth units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud weight and liquid added weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 The function returns a dictionary with three sub-dictionaries:

-   #. "annulus_filled" which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.
+   * - "annulus_filled" which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.
-   #. "bottom_hole_pressure" which is a dictionary of different pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.
+   * - "bottom_hole_pressure" which is a dictionary of different pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.
+   * - "tvd_equivalent_mud_weight"
-   #. "tvd_equivalent_mud_weight" : which is a dictionary of different mud weight units and values, to see the range of mud weight units returned see the example code below or the Mud Weight units section under Drilling Conversions.
+     - which is a dictionary of different mud weight units and values, to see the range of mud weight units returned see the example code below or the Mud Weight units section under Drilling Conversions.

 .. code:: python